JMencius/Arrow/longbow_testing/scripts/README.md

 # Description
 This directory archives the testing pipeline to evaluate the `LongBow` performance.
-The test data containing two seperate categories:
+The test data containing two separate categories:

 1. Our own basecalled data using raw FAST5/POD5 data;